Excerpt from upcoming book: That Internship I Didn't Take Is One of My Few Regrets

 A guy behind me turned and said, “Excuse me?!”
 I half-apologized, because I was sorry for nothing, and told him I was yelling at the blokes on my other side.
 Clowns, blokes.
 Whatever.

-“I never thought I’d hear someone use the word ‘parsimonious’ correctly in here.
+“I never thought I’d hear someone use the word ‘parsimonious’ correctly in conversation.
 You want an internship?”

 We laughed, and he explained he was at the pub with his partner at law, who was losing at darts.
 This guy was not too parsimonious to buy me a stout; he wanted me to stay and talk some more.
-He was married; I told him I was taking a break from caring for my fiancé who was terminally ill.
-Neither of us was interested in romance; we were truly enjoying the conversation.
-As I was leaving, he said he was serious about the internship and gave me his card.
+He was married; neither of us was interested in romance, just truly enjoying the conversation.
+As I got up to leave, he said he was serious about the internship and gave me his card.